bildpunkt/surfbird/README.md

 </p>

 ## Usage
 Currently Surfbird is not really usable.
-It misses authentication and storage logic, so the only way of effectively using it is adding your own keys and running/building it yourself.
+It has authentication and basic storage logic, but settings are not saved and several things are unoptimized and uncached.

 ## Development